peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 <img src="{{ site.baseurl }}/images/1920x1080.jpg" />
 `1920x1080.jpg (22 KB)`

-To reduce the file size and support scaling, it would be ideal to use a vector format.
+To reduce the file size and support resolution-independent scaling, it would be ideal to use a vector format.
 Sadly, mesh gradients are not supported in SVG or CSS.

 Fortunately, there's another way to achieve both a small file size and scaling using a raster image.